jbemmel/netlab/docs/module/mpls.md

 **Notes:**
 * LDP is enabled on all non-VRF intra-AS interfaces with IPv4 addresses.
-* To disable LDP on an intra-AS interface, or to enabled it on a VRF interface, use **ldp** link/interface parameter.
+* To disable LDP on an intra-AS interface, or to enable it on a VRF interface, use **ldp** link/interface parameter.

 ### BGP Labeled Unicast (BGP-LU)